joncinque/actix-auth-jwt/README.md

 * `JwtAuthenticator`: configure how to create the JWT pair, e.g. token lifetimes, hashing secret

+All components have a `from` function which takes their configuration type, giving instructions on how to create the component.

 ### User

 Only `SimpleUser` is provided out of the box, mainly for testing purposes,